 - 1. Public Works Department Review.
 Prior to beginning the panel/jury review, the Arts Specialist arranges for the project to be reviewed by appropriate staff in the Public Works Department.
 The purpose of this review is to uncover any significant engineering or maintenance issues that may arise out of the placement of art or the choice of materials for the artwork for the particular site.
 If the artwork is part of a larger construction project, it may be valuable to have the project contractor present, as well.
 This information will be presented to the panel to help guide their decisions when selecting a piece. - 2.
 Selecting a Public Art Panel.
 The majority of City public art projects will use the Request for Qualifications (RFQ) selection method.
 Public art panels help staff evaluate the qualifications received and make a final selection to proceed through the remainder of the approval process.
-The preferred approach is to create a five/seven-member panel for a project.
+The preferred approach is for City staff to create a five to seven member panel for each public art project.
 In some cases, a slightly larger panel may be necessary to accommodate all the parties impacted by the artwork.
+Each public art panel will exist for the duration of one public art project.
+A new panel will be selected for a new project.
 The panel composition will vary depending on the type of art project but should include a selection of the following, as appropriate:

-☐ An Arts Commissioner
+An Arts Commissioner (on a rotating basis)

-☐ As least two (2) professional artists
+As least one (1) professional artist

-\square A neighbor or representative of a neighborhood association when a neighborhood will be impacted by
+A neighbor or representative of a neighborhood association when a neighborhood will be impacted by

 the project

-\Box A for-profit or non-profit business representative, preferably one whose business will be impacted by
+A for-profit or non-profit business representative, preferably one whose business will be impacted by

 the project

-\square An educator/historian, or someone aware of the historical implications of the artwork in the community
+An educator/historian, or someone aware of the historical implications of the artwork in the community

-\square City staff, as appropriate
+City staff, as appropriate